link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 rendering it an inherently straightforward and cost-effective strategy for implementation.

 However, its primary function is to smooth out traffic bursts.
-Consequently, discarding or delaying excessive traffic can significantly degrade the user experience.
+Consequently, discarding or delaying excessive traffic can significantly **degrade the user experience**.
 Therefore,
 it is not an ideal choice for applications that frequently encounter bursts of traffic, such as online gaming services.